Hamilton TAKE2: Sabres top talent not producing

 This team is stuck with Okposo and Skinner’s deals.
 They’re a few years from being out from under Okposo’s contract, but I don’t have an answer for getting out of Skinner’s.
 There’s zero chance that you can trade that contract.
 I was warned by many in Carolina that there would be buyer’s remorse with him.

+In the beginning you’d wonder why did Carolina accept so little for Skinner, and now we know why, they just wanted him gone.

-Now don’t get me wrong.
-He’s not a bad guy and from everything I’ve heard, is a very good person and a very good teammate.
-He works very hard in the off season to try to better himself, but right now he has no confidence and it just seems to be getting worse.
+Now, don’t get me wrong.
+He’s not a bad guy, and from everything I’ve heard, he is a very good person and a very good teammate.
+He works very hard in the offseason to try to better himself, but right now he has no confidence and it just seems to be getting worse.

 I’d be tempted to start sitting him out since he’s not contributing, but this organization is so thin at forward, there really isn’t a better option.